huuck/Katalina/README.md

 # Katalina
 Katalina is like Unicorn but for Dalvik bytecode.
 It provides an environment that can execute Android bytecode one instruction at a time.
+Requires ```Python >= 3.10```

 **How to install:**